Take your own stance at public events

 In recent years, virtual and augmented reality have begun to make inroads in the media industry, yet the market is still reluctant to adopt VR in mass consumption.
 To assess the possibility of the idea, we need to look into the influence of policy, economic, society and technology.

-In conclusion, VR journalism is highly possible in the near future, but we need to pay close attention to information privacy issues.
-It is anticipated that market will drive down the cost of producing VR devices when the 5G technology reaches the mature point.
+Market will drive down the cost of producing VR devices when the 5G technology reaches the mature point.

 While researching for the VR journalism, we also identify our target user, millennials and baby boomers (Mathur, 2018).
 As they take a great share of news and media consumption, and generally have a positive attitude of VR applications.
 Also, they tend to be early adopters of new products and services.
 Therefore, we expect them to be our pioneer end-users of this immersive VR platform.